zhan4429/HPCguides/tutorials/containerPython.md

 }
 ```

-When you launch Jupyter, the "pytorch 2.7.1-cuda12.6-cudnn9" kernel will be ready-to-use.
+When you open Jupyter, the **pytorch 2.7.1-cuda12.6-cudnn9** kernel will appear in the dropdown menu and use your container’s environment plus your custom package directory.